 The school was first established in 1941 at the Presidio in San Francisco.
 But then Pearl Harbor was bombed, and in the interest of national security, Japanese-Americans were evacuated from the West Coast.
 Consequently, a new location had to be found for the Language School.
 Savage was selected after a nationwide survey found Minnesota to have the best record of racial amity.
-Language school commandant Col. Kai E. Rasmussen was quoted as saying he believed Savage was a community that would accept Japanese-Americans for their true worth American soldiers fighting with their brains for their native America.
+Language school commandant Col. Kai E. Rasmussen was quoted as saying he believed Savage was a community that would accept Japanese-Americans for their true worth.

 The selected site was on 132 acres located south of what is today Highway 13, near Xenwood Avenue.
 The site had been used by the Civilian Conservation Corps during the 1930s, followed by a program that housed elderly, indigent men.
 Although not initially, the site eventually consisted of barracks, mess hall, classrooms, radio shack, theater and auditorium, gymnasium, and an officers' mess.
 Dubbed Camp Savage, the school's first classes began on June 1, 1942 with a total of 200 soldiers enrolled.
 Within two years, the school grew to have 52 academic sections, 27 civilian and 65 enlisted instructors, and 1100 students.